Jaydipsinhv/express-demo/README.md

-# Main target for this repo is junior developer who learn the Express with NodeJs
+# Purpose for this repo is junior developer who learn the Express with NodeJs
 I have started the series of the article where I am going to implement a small demo for the junior developers.
 For each article, I am using a different feature branch so the developer can focus on a specific branch while reading the article.
 You can always find the latest code on `develop` and `master` branch which includes all the features that I have completed in demo

 ## Technology Used